Program Application FAQs

 What’s better – more of a traditional resume, or a film resume with title, production company, etc.?

 We are looking to see your experience in the realm of filmmaking.
-A resume that best showcases your past experiences in this field would be best.
+A resume that showcases your past experiences in this field would be best.

 What if I get stuck or have an issue while completing my application?